KhronosGroup/Vulkan-ValidationLayers/README.md

     * [./tests](./tests) - Information about testing the Validation Layers.
     * [GOVERNANCE.md](GOVERNANCE.md) - Repository management details.

+### Internals

+The Validation Layers are broken up as many smaller internal "Validation Objects" each tasked with own job.
+[Core Checks](./docs/core_checks.md) is what is on by default, but there are other validation such as [Synchronization Validation](./docs/synchronization.md), [GPU Assisted Validation](./docs/gpu_validation.md), and [more](./docs/README.md).
+There are also a few [limitations](./docs/limitations.md) that the Validation Layers can not handle due the nature of being a Vulkan Layer.

 ## Version Tagging Scheme

 Updates to this repository which correspond to a new Vulkan specification release are tagged using the following format: `v<`_`version`_`>` (e.g., `v1.3.266`).